Russian 3 round, 5 round, 10 round, 20 round magazines in 7.62x54R. These magazines fit in the Russian and Chinese Dragunov rifles.

 Chinese NDM-86 magazine

 In comparing magazines from the Russian 7.62x54R version (on right) with the Chinese .308 version you can see there are several differences.
-At right are the front end tabs which hook into the recess cut in the front of the magazine well of the SVDs receiver.
+The bottom of the rear end tabs hook under the magazine release lever on the SVDs receiver.
 Note the Russian tab design is taller.

 Front tabs in profile.
 The Russian magazine has a curved body because that is the only way to feed a rimmed cartridge reliably.

 The followers are very different as well as the feed lips over the rear of the opening.
-The Russian magazine must be loaded by inserting the cartridge at the middle of the mag and pushing back.
+The Russian magazine must be loaded by inserting the cartridge just forward of the rear of the mag and pushing back.
 The Chinese .308 magazine is loaded in the traditional manner of pushing the cartridge straight down into the body of the magazine.

 хамелеон СВД снайперская